Configuration reference#

 name = "" # override auto-generated name

-workdir_mount = "/work" # in-container path for cwd
+workdir_mount = "/work" # in-container mount point of the project cwd

 uid = "" # --user value (rarely needed)